-The Human Rights Statement sets out our commitments to respect human rights according to the framework established by the United Nations Guiding Principles on Business and Human Rights ("UNGPs").

-The Human Rights Statement reinforces our commitment to respect human rights as a financial services provider and as a business partner, as well as to our workforce and the communities in which we operate and serve.
-The Social Impact team at Scotiabank is tasked with guiding the implementation of the Human Rights Statement, training employees on the Human Rights Statement and Scotiabank's human rights commitments, embedding the Human Rights Statement throughout the Bank's policies, programs, products, and services, and updating relevant human rights disclosures.
+The Human Rights Statement ("Statement") sets out our approach and commitments to respect human rights based on the framework established by the United Nations Guiding Principles on Business and Human Rights ("UNGPs").
+The Statement reinforces our commitment to respect human rights as a financial services provider, as a business partner, and as an employer in the communities in which we operate.
+The Social Impact team at Scotiabank is tasked with guiding the implementation of the Statement, training employees on the Statement and Scotiabank's human rights commitments, embedding the Statement throughout the Bank's policies, programs, products, and services, and updating human rights disclosures.

-On an ongoing basis, Scotiabank reviews and, where appropriate, works to improve its processes, practices and commitments that may impact human rights, as set out in our Human Rights Statement.
-The Human Rights Statement was last updated in 2021 and the Corporate Governance Committee of the Board is scheduled to review the Human Rights Statement in 2025.
+On an ongoing basis, Scotiabank reviews and, where appropriate, works to improve its processes, practices and commitments that may impact human rights, as set out in our Statement.
+The Statement was last updated in 2021, and the Corporate Governance Committee of the Board is scheduled to review the Statement in 2025.